edufolly/flutter_bluetooth_serial/example/README.md

 :---:|:---:|:---:|:---:|
 ![](https://i.imgur.com/qeeMsVe.png)  |  ![](https://i.imgur.com/zruuelZ.png)  |  ![](https://i.imgur.com/y5mTUey.png)  |  ![](https://i.imgur.com/3wvwDVo.png)

+Note: There screen-shots might be out-dated.
+Build and see the example app for yourself, you won't regret it. :)

 #### Tests

 There is a recording of the tests (click for open video as WEBM version):

 [![Test with multiple connections](https://i.imgur.com/rDFrYcS.png)](https://webm.red/qpGg.webm)

+## General

+The basics are simple, so there is no need to write about it so much.

+#### Discovery page

+On devices list you can long tap to start pairing process.
+If device is already paired, you can use long tap to unbond it.